gedditlive/GedditSDK/GedditCommerceSDK/1.4.0/README.md

 ## Fonts

-In order to display the text using the right fonts, please update your `Info.plist` as follows:
+In order to display the text using the right fonts, please add the font files in your target and update your `Info.plist` as follows:

 ```swift
 <key>UIAppFonts</key>